Halochkin/CustomWebComponents/cssCustomPropertyChangedMixin/test/Slot_CSS-priority.md

 <blue-header><span>Green header 1</span></blue-header>
 <blue-header><slot class="slotClassName" id="slotID" ><span>Green header 2</span></slot></blue-header>
 ```
-1. Add a style using the shadowRoot;
+1. Add a style using the shadowRoot of the custom element;
 1.1.
 Applied to "Blue title" because they are nested slots inside `blue-header` element,  and the nested elements inherit properties from their parents.
 1.2.
 Will be apply to the "Green header 1".
 It also applies the style from step 1.1. but because the pseudo-element has the highest priority, "Green header 1" will be green;
-2. We can also add the style directly in DOM;
+2. Make the same as with previous one
 2.1.
 Will be applied to "Red title" and "red content";
 2.2.
 Applied to "Green title" and "green content", because they was slotted in the span.
 3. The priority of applying styles described above.
 Let's try applying styles to "Green header 2";